BlitChain/blitchain/readme.md

 Make sure `BLIT_VERSION` is set from above.

-You have 2 options for getting the container, pulling or building.
+You have 2 options for getting the container: pulling or building.

 #### Option 1 (recommended): Pull the container from Docker Hub
 ```bash